 San Antonio, Bexar County coronavirus cases

+San Antonio Mayor Ron Nirenberg said the increase in cases is largely due to a backlog in testing.

-Of the new cases, 32 were from the community, two were from congregate settings and 19 are under investigation.
+Of the new cases, 189 were from the community, six were from congregate settings and 153 are under investigation.

 You can view an interactive map and other important information on the virus that is updated daily on the City of San Antonio’s COVID-10 website.
 (Find the mobile version of the below dashboard here.)